aendeavor/i3buntu/README.md

 i3 and X are much more lightweight compared to GNOME or KDE.
 As a result, everything is faster.
 Through the use of a tiling window manager working with your computer feels easier, as there is no drag-n-drop, pre-defined workspaces and less use of your mouse.

+#### Overview page

+There is a dedicated page to all features and improvements _i3buntu_ provides you with.
+Have a look at the [FEATURES](./resources/doc/FEATURES.adoc) file, where detailed information is given.
+If you are curious what has been changed in contrast to normal Ubuntu, or if you are just interested in improving your own system with these features, this page is the right one for you.

 ## Warranty

 This guide and these files come with absolutely **no warranty**!
 The knowledge is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of unleashing indescribable horrors.

 ## Installation instructions

-Installation instructions are found [here](./INSTALL.md).
+Installation instructions are found [here](./INSTALL.md) or on the [wiki pages](https://github.com/Andevour/i3buntu/wiki).
 You will need to get an ISO file first, install the base system, clone this repository, execute the packaging script, reboot, execute the configuration script, reboot, manually tweak the desktop - and you are done.